-Stripes are further divided into three more sections viz the index section that contains a set of indexes for the stored data, the actual data and a stripe footer section.
-One interesting thing to note here is that both index and data section are stored as columns so that only the columns where the required data is present, is read.
+Stripes are further divided into three more sections, viz the index section, the actual data and a stripe footer section.
+One interesting thing to note here is that both index and data section are store as columns so that only the columns where the required data is present, is read.
 Index data consists of min and max values for each column as well as the row positions within each column.
 ORC indexes help to locate the stripes based on the data required as well as row groups.
 The Stripe footer contains the encoding of each column and the directory of the streams as well as their location.

 The footer section consists of three parts viz. file metadata, file footer and postscript.

 I’m sure now you would have a much better understanding of the ORC file format structure which would help you make a better decision in selection of the file formats.
-Of course, now your next step would be to compare file formats like ORC and Parquet and come to a conclusion which one is better suited to your project.
+Of course, now your next step is to compare file formats like ORC and Parquet and get a conclusion which one is better suit to your project.

-Are you confused where I should begin on this comparison?
+Confused about where to begin this comparison?
 Well, in my next blog I would be taking you through on how to compare various file formats, to try and help out those looking forward to doing this activity.
 Stay Tuned!!!